 Bah humbug: The Christmas tax dilemma

 Don’t want to pay tax on Christmas?
 Here are our top tips to avoid giving the Australian Tax Office a bonus this festive season.
-1. Keep team gifts spontaneous $300 is the minor benefit threshold for FBT so anything at or above this level will mean that your Christmas generosity w ...
+1. Keep team gifts spontaneous $300 is the minor benefit threshold for FBT so anything at or above this level will mean that your Christmas generosity ...
 READ MORE

 The controversial case of the taxpayer who claimed a loss on their home